 A study system for biting vectors

-- What is the diversity and prevalence of pathogens within Scottish midge populations?
+What is the diversity and prevalence of parasites within Scottish blackfly populations?

-- What is the impact of predicted changes in climate on the disease transmission capacity of Scottish midges?
+What is the impact of predicted changes in climate on the disease transmission capacity of Scottish blackflies and other vector species?